-- Provision of results from onsite soil infiltration tests, undertaken in accordance with BRE 365 guidance, prior to construction; agreed - Detailed design to be independently reviewed by an appropriately qualified individual. agreed - The spillway for the flood storage area should be designed to ensure that any potential excess flow from the storage area is controlled and will not pose a risk to the structural integrity of the embankment.
-DONE - The poly tunnels and flood storage area should be removed from the site if irrigation ceases [permanently], unless continued maintenance of the storage can be demonstrated and the volume of runoff storage can be shown to have an adequate factor of safety, without the assumed draw down provided by the use of water for irrigation.
-NOT AGREED This is covered by the analysis for the 1000-year flood described above.
-With no irrigation drawdown, even under extreme conditions of blockage of the outlet pipe, the embankment is not overtopped.
+- Provision of results from onsite soil infiltration tests, undertaken in accordance with BRE 365 guidance, prior to construction; - Detailed design to be independently reviewed by an appropriately qualified individual. - The spillway for the flood storage area should be designed to ensure that any potential excess flow from the storage area is controlled and will not pose a risk to the structural integrity of the embankment. - The poly tunnels and flood storage area should be removed from the site if irrigation ceases, unless continued maintenance of the storage can be demonstrated and the volume of runoff storage can be shown to have an adequate factor of safety, without the assumed draw down provided by the use of water for irrigation. - Appropriate maintenance regime is outlined and provided to the council for review.